influxdata/docs-v2/content/influxdb/v2.7/api-guide/client-libraries/go.md

 }
 ```
 ## Query data from InfluxDB with Go
-Use the Go library to query data to InfluxDB.
+Use the Go library to query data stored in InfluxDB.

-1. Create a Flux query and supply your `bucket` parameter.
+1. Create a Flux query and pass the `bucket` parameter with your bucket name.

     ```js
     from(bucket:"<bucket>")